 The surface station was incorporated into street level buildings, but the original façade (and building!) has long since gone due to extensive re-development over the years.
-Today, the only access to King William Street station is made via the basement of the recently built Regis House which houses several IT companies who use some of the tunnelling to convey fibre optic cables.
+Up until 2016,, the only access to King William Street station was made via a side door of the recently built Regis House which houses several IT companies who use some of the tunnelling to convey fibre optic cables.
+Work involved in the expansion of nearby Bank Underground station has since blocked this entrance and it is now unclear whether there is any access at all to the old station's subsurface structures.
 Allegedly, there are still posters up on the wall at the station that date back to its days as an air raid shelter.
-Access is now very difficult not only due to the entrance's location (a manhole in the basement of Regis House) but also it has been said that the station area is now partially flooded and the air is stale, requiring breathing equipment.

 The old tunnels are still there however, now being used as utility and fibre optic conduits.
 At one point they run directly above the existing Bank Northern Line platforms - if you look up you can see directly into these tunnels through several ventilation grilles in the roof.
 The tunnels were bricked up on either end of the Thames crossing during the War and so its now impossible to cross the river using them - they're probably now flooded too!

 Bull & Bush has the unique distinction on this site of being a station that never opened!
 Never the less, it has had some strange clandestine uses over the years.
 Click Here for some more details.

 Located between Kentish Town and Camden Town, its surface entrance is situated on the corner between Castle Road and Kentish Town Road.
 The station was originally to be named Castle Road, with this name being painted on the tiling at platform level, but the name was changed shortly prior to opening and the name on the tiling covered up.